Matsya: Evolution and symbolism

 The story of a great deluge is found in many civilizations across the earth.
 It is often compared with the Genesis narrative of the flood and Noah's Ark.
 The fish motif reminds readers of the Biblical 'Jonah and the Whale' narrative as well; this fish narrative, as well as the saving of the scriptures from a demon, are specifically Hindu traditions of this style of the flood narrative.
 Similar flood myths also exist in tales from ancient Sumer and Babylonia, Greece, the Maya of Americas and the Yoruba of Africa.

 The flood was a recurring natural calamity in Ancient Egypt and Tigris–Euphrates river system in ancient Babylonia.
 A cult of fish-gods arose in these regions with the fish-saviour motif.
 While Richard Pischel believed that fish worship originated in ancient Hindu beliefs, Edward Washburn Hopkins rejected the same, suggesting its origin in Egypt.
-The creator, fish-god Ea in the Sumerian and Babylonian version warns the king in a dream of the flood and directs him to build a flood.
+The creator, fish-god Ea in the Sumerian and Babylonian version warns the king in a dream of the flood and directs him to build a boat.
 The idea may have reached the Indian subcontinent via the Indo-Aryan migrations or through trade routes to the Indus Valley civilisation.
 Another theory suggests the fish myth is home-grown in the Indus Valley or South India Dravidian peoples.
 The Puranic Manu is described to be in South India.
 As for Indus Valley theory, the fish is common in the seals; also horned beasts like the horned fish are common in depictions.